courses4f436fb192f4/homework/01_turn_a_one-liner_into_a_nice_script/README.md

 ## Geting started
-This script takes a process name and shows where this servis connected:
+This script takes a process name and shows where this application connected:
 PID or process name -> netstat -> whois.
 ## Instalation
 ```sh